enricojr/tbInvestigatorAnalysis/README.md

 ------- WRITING THE CONFIGURATION FILE
 The DUT analysis code (and later the synchronization code) takes input from a configuration file.
-The configuration files are stored in the scripts/cfg/ folder.
+The configuration files are stored in the external cfg/ folder.
-The configuration file can be written by hand (strongly not suggested) or it can be created using the script makeConfigFile.C as follows:
+The configuration file can be written by hand (strongly not suggested) or it can be created using the script makeConfigFile as follows:

-root -l
-[0] .L makeConfigFile.C++
-[1] makeConfigFile(<runNumber>)
+./makeConfigFile <runNumber>

 This creates a dummy configuration file called run_XXXXXX.cfg, where XXXXXX = <runNumber>
 In general, the numbers set in the configuration file must be edited to match the run-specific values.
+In particular, the four T0 initialization values must be set.
 For this, one may use the additional parameters of the makeConfigFile() function (see later in SUGGESTED PROCEDURE).
+In such a case, run

+./makeConfigFile <runNumber> <T00> <T01> <T02> <T03>

 ------- RUNNING THE RECONSTRUCTION
 To reconstruct the DUT data, run